ronashco/django-restbucks-challenge/README.md

 ## Behnam's Note
 While I understand that this is not the best thing to do, I initially focused on developing the application's logic and will add a UnitTest, Docstring and security to the project at the end.
 The goal was simply to speed up and get a tangible output as soon as possible.

+Project progress can been seen in this [link](https://trello.com/b/j5cI8KMt/restbuck-challenge)